 Our core research areas

-As countries transform, pressures mount to reassess the rules and institutions that underpin their economic, political, social and cultural governance.
-We study the underlying forces behind policy development in Asia and the Indo-Pacific to inform Australia’s diplomatic, trade and advocacy activities in the region.
+Studying the underlying forces behind policy development in Asia and the Indo-Pacific to inform Australia’s diplomatic, trade and advocacy activities.

 - 16 DEC 2019 – Applied Marine Environmental History in the Indo-Pacific